Textualize/rich/README.md

 ![Console Markup](https://github.com/willmcgugan/rich/raw/master/imgs/where_there_is_a_will.png)

+You can use a Console object to generate sophisticated output with minimal effort.
 See the [Console API](https://rich.readthedocs.io/en/latest/console.html) docs for details.

 ## Rich Inspect